nix-community/pyproject.nix/doc/HACKING.md

 ## Getting started

-To start hacking on nix-unit run `nix develop -c run` to run the project with a file watcher running the unit test suite.
+To start hacking run `nix develop -c run` to run the project with a file watcher running the unit test suite.

 ## Formatter